bradkav/AntiparticleDM/README.md

 ```

 in the `calc` folder (where `mx` is the DM mass in GeV).
 This will calculate the maximum likelihood as a function of mass for different densities of grid (showing hopefully that the case of a 50x50x50 grid for Dirac DM works well).
 There are also some plots to this effect in the `plots` folder.

+We also ran some calculations of the discrimination significance using realistic isotope distributions, to compare with the simple 'single-isotope' approximations used in the paper.
+In the `results` folder, these are listed with `full` after the ensemble.
+The plot `plots/Exposure_R=0.75_comparison.pdf` shows the results.

 ## Citation